mm80843/T3.5/docs/Benef/PBN__Benef_842.md

 ## Articles mentionning this Benefit

 * [The effect of occupant distribution on energy consumption and COVID-19 infection in buildings: A case study of university building](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_169.md)

+## Name of the Benefit

+Optimizing occupant distribution reduces the number of infected people